 Studies & Work

-He joined the city college of New York where he studied painting.
-He also joined Columbia University and The New School for Social Research to study painting and photography and photojournalism respectively.
-He worked as a freelance photojournalist from in the 1950s and 1960s for major publications including Sports Illustrated, Life, Fortune, and Look.
-He moved to Chicago shortly between 1971 and 1972 where he had a short stint as an instructor at the Institute of Design at the Illinois Institute of Technology.
-In 1973, he moved to Austin, Texas to teach at the University of Texas.
+He joined the city college of New York, where he studied painting.
+He also joined Columbia University and The New School for Social Research to study painting, photography and photojournalism.
+He worked as a freelance photojournalist in the 1950s and 1960s for major publications, including Sports Illustrated, Life, Fortune, and Look.
+He moved to Chicago shortly between 1971 and 1972, where he had a short stint as an instructor at the Institute of Design at the Illinois Institute of Technology.
+In 1973, he moved to Austin, Texas, to teach at the University of Texas.

 Guggenheim Fellowships & Awards

-Winogrand’s works were displayed in the Image Gallery in New York back in 1959, as well as several times in the Museum of Modern Art in New York.
-Today, his works are exhibited at museums such as the MoMA, Tate, and the Center Pompidou.
+Winogrand’s works were displayed at the Image Gallery in New York back in 1959 and several times at the Museum of Modern Art in New York.
+Today, his works are exhibited at museums such as the Tate and the Centre Pompidou.